 (Additional $50 charge for house calls outside of our service area.
 For travel distance > 50 miles - $0.50/mile round trip)

 4. Is there a charge for an initial phone consultation if I am considering an at-home euthanasia for my pet?

 No. The initial phone consultation is complimentary to learn about your pet's condition, assess quality of life and discuss if it may be time to consider saying goodbye to your dear pet.

 5. Are you available for weekend, holiday or after hours?

-Dr. Tillman sees appointments Monday through Friday from 9am to 5pm.
 Appointments for holidays or after hours are considered on a case-by-case basis of availability if scheduled in advance during normal business hours.
-An additional $75 fee is added to house calls made outside of our normal hours of 9am to 5pm Monday through Friday.
+An additional $75 fee is added to house calls made outside of our normal hours.

 6. Can you provide routine care for my other healthy pets?

-No. Our service specializes in euthanasia and hospice care for geriatric and terminally-ill pets.
+No. Our service specializes in euthanasia for geriatric and terminally-ill pets.
 However, we can offer recommendations for veterinary care at a veterinary clinic in your area.

 7. What aftercare choices are available following euthanasia?

-Comfort At Home can arrange for your aftercare needs with options of individual cremation with return of ashes or communal cremation where the ashes are not returned.
+Comfort At Home can arrange for your aftercare needs with options of individual (private) cremation or communal cremation where the ashes are not returned.
 You may elect the option of handling the private burial yourself in accordance with local regulations.
 In all aspects of our service, we treat you and your pet with compassion, dignity and respect.